 Oral appliance therapy is an effective, non-invasive treatment option for snoring and obstructive sleep apnea that fits easily into your lifestyle.
 A dental oral appliance looks like a sports mouth guard and is worn only during sleep.
 It supports the jaw in a forward position to help maintain an open upper airway, preventing sleep apnea and snoring.

 Once you have been diagnosed with obstructive sleep apnea by a sleep physician, a dentist experienced in dental sleep medicine can make a custom-fitted oral appliance using impressions and models of your teeth.
 Oral appliance therapy is covered by many medical insurance plans.
 Patients like it because it’s comfortable, easy to wear, quiet, portable, convenient for travel and easy to clean.

 Treating snoring or sleep apnea with oral appliance therapy can help you feel like a new person.
 You will find that your symptoms, and your quality of life, can improve dramatically when you remain committed to your treatment and use it nightly.
 Custom-fit oral appliances from Glen Ridge Dental Arts – Dr. Paul L. Dionne, DMD can improve your sleep, restore your alertness and revitalize your health.

-Conact Glen Ridge Dental Arts if you are interested in learning more about dental sleep medicine.
-We are the premier New Jersey Dental Sleep Medicine practice, located in in North Jersey.
+Contact Glen Ridge Dental Arts if you are interested in learning more about dental sleep medicine.
+We are the premier North Jersey Dental Sleep Medicine practice.